galacticcouncil/hydration-docs/docs/dev_primitives.md

 ```

 :::note
-This might be moved into the exchange pallet as it is only used within exchange algorithm.
+ExchangeIntention might be moved to the exchange pallet as it is only used in the exchange algorithm.
 :::

 ### Traits

-AMM trait is an interface which a pool has to implement in order to be able to plug it into the exchange pallet.
+An AMM trait is an interface which needs to be implemented by a pool in order to be able to plug it into the exchange pallet.

 ```rust
 pub trait AMM<AccountId, AssetId, AssetPair, Amount> {